rrutt/cb-bread/README.md

 Once the end of the view is reached, the message "**No more documents match the Key Prefix and Doc Filter criteria.**" appears above the document list.

+## Running cb-bread as a Standalone Application

+The cb-bread application incorporates the [NW.js](http://nwjs.io/) technology to provide the option to run cb-bread as a standalone desktop application.
+The NW.js module (previously known as **node-webkit**) includes an embedded **webkit** browser based on Chromium (Google Chrome).

+### Installing for Standalone Execution

+Third-party **npm** modules that include compiled binary components must be recompiled for compatibility with **NW.js**.

+Run either of these scripts to perform the full installation for use with **NW.js**:

+_Note:_ After running either of these scripts, the **cb-bread** application still remains compatible with the normal **node server** launch option.

+### On Windows:

+    install.bat

+You can run this file in a command prompt terminal or double-click on this file in File Explorer.

+### On Linux or Mac OSX:

+    bash ./install.sh

+This script can also be run on Windows inside a **git-bash** terminal session.

+## Launching as a Standalone Application

+### On Windows

+Run this script, either in a a command prompt terminal or by double-clicking it in File Explorer:

+    cb-bread.bat

+### On Linux or Mac OSX:

+Open a terminal window and run the following command:

+    bash ./cb-bread.sh

+This script can also be run on Windows inside a **git-bash** terminal session.

+### Passing Optional Command Line Arguments:

+Pass any optional arguments (as documented in the **help.txt** file) after the script name.
+For example:

+    cb-bread.bat --host localhost --user admin

+or:

+    bash ./cb-bread.sh --host localhost --user admin

+### Viewing Log Messages in Standalone Mode

+Log messages will _not_ appear in the terminal window.

+Instead, they will appear in the webkit Developer Tools Javascript console.
+This can be opened by clicking on the **≡** icon in the upper-right corner of the **cb-bread** window.

 ## Installing a local Couchbase Server for development and testing

 ### Workstation requirements: